 Just as a property has an owner, data also needs a designated owner or team responsible for its management.

-- Enterprise Data Observability: Data teams must optimize data usage and quality, akin to how property managers benefit from real-time building system monitoring.
+Enterprise Data Observability: Data teams must optimize data usage and quality in a way that compares to how property managers benefit from real-time building system monitoring.
 Efficiency in both cases significantly impacts profitability by reducing waste and unnecessary expenditures.
 Just as leaving a tap running, neglecting to turn off lights, or failing to optimize heating and cooling can result in substantial waste in the real estate domain, similarly, in data and analytics, a considerable amount of resources and expenditure are squandered on inefficient, protracted, and even duplicate SQL queries, as well as neglected Spark instances that should be shut down.

 Data Consumers / Users

 Property managers need to know their tenants, employees, contractors, and others who are stakeholders in their properties.

 Enterprise Data Observability ensures data consumers' confidence by detecting anomalies, whereas tenants seek safety in a building.
 It also transparently reports usage costs to promote responsible data practices, which is much like utility billing in real estate.